Looking to buy white vinegar in bulk for making cleaning products? Here are my top places to shop for this green cleaning staple.

-Hello!
 Let’s talk vinegar – specifically, where to buy white vinegar in bulk for all your cleaning needs.
 You see, I go through a lot of white vinegar in our house.
-If I’m not cleaning with it, I’m pickling and preserving the bounty from our allotment.
+And, no, it’s not just because I love chips!

-Glass bottles of white vinegar can be picked up relatively cheaply from the supermarket or corner shop.
-Here it’s around 80p for just shy of 500 ml.
-And what I love is that the glass vinegar bottles are very useful.
+And what I love is that these 500 ml glass vinegar bottles are very useful.
 Simply pop a spray nozzle on the bottle once you’re done and you’ve got an instant eco-friendly cleaning bottle.

 The thing is, when you’re using vinegar in relatively higher quantities, the price soon adds up.
 Shop assistants also give you funny looks when you start buying five bottles of vinegar in one transaction.
 Voice of experience here.